Top bitcoin exchange says over $30 million in cryptocurrencies stolen

 Related: Crypto hacks: Is your bitcoin investment safe?

-Bithumb said it will announce further information in due course.
+Bithumb apologized for the disruption and said it will announce further information in due course.

 It's the latest in a series of thefts reported by cryptocurrency exchanges in recent months.